 - Press and hold the PlayStation button on the center of your controller.
 This will prompt another attempt to resync.

-If you're still experiencing issues connecting your DualShock controller to your PS4 it could also come down to the USB cable you're using.
+If you're still experiencing issues connecting your DualShock controller to your PS4, it could also come down to the USB cable you're using.
 I've had cables that perfectly charged my phone, but won't connect my controller to the PlayStation.
 That's mostly due to small dents the DualShock is sensitive to that other forms of technology aren't.
-I bought a cable specifically for charging my DualShock and don't use it for anything else to avoid accidental damage.
-Even then I find myself replacing the cable at least once a year.
+So I bought a cable specifically for charging my DualShock and don't use it for anything else to avoid accidental damage.
+Even then, I find myself replacing the cable at least once a year.

 Test your USB cable on another device to confirm that it's working.